Student Spotlight: High School Student Shoots for his Goals

 When asked about Yahari Guadarrama-Sandoval, his teachers and peers all use one word to describe him; hardworking.
 Whether it’s on the soccer field or in the classroom, Yahari has impressed everyone who meets him with his work ethic and attitude.
-But working hard doesn’t always get you ahead if you aren’t given the tools for success and Yahari found himself struggling in traditional school.
+But working hard doesn’t always get you ahead if you aren’t given the tools for success and Yahari found himself struggling to reach his goals in traditional school.

 “I wasn’t really doing that well in school,” Yahari said.
 More than anything, he lacked the support from teachers and fellow students in a traditional school setting.
 Yahari needed a safe, supportive learning environment and a personal relationship with his teacher to achieve his educational dreams.
 At Visions In Education, Yahari was introduced to teacher Simone Kunst who helped him get back on track.